‘Vikings’ Season 5 Spoilers: Rollo Will Make A Sacrifice To The Old Gods And The New One

 “In Season 5, he’s almost a completely different man.
 Playing a character who’s a pagan for so many years, not just on the show, but in the span of the years of the character, it all becomes about the gods, the monsters, the pagan belief system and what it is to be a Viking, and he’s almost disinherited all of that, disowned all of that to become a Frankish duke, which itself comes with all the fashions of the time, the etiquette, and most of all, the religion.”

 Clive Standen reveals that Rollo will struggle with his old Pagan beliefs and his newer, Christian beliefs in Season 5 of Vikings.
-And that struggle will see him hedging his bets in regard to his old gods and the newer Christian god.
+And that struggle will see him hedging his bets regarding his old gods and the newer Christian god.

 “[Rollo], not knowing where he was going to end up in the afterlife, so, he supposedly put 100 Christians in a hog pen and had them all beheaded.
 So, he was kind of hedging his bets by making this huge sacrifice to Odin but then sent hundreds of pounds to the church to try to hedge his bets as to which one he’d end up in in the afterlife.”